 Direction on Aging Oak Boards

 Purchase a 1 lb package Ferrous Sulfate from Amazon (It is also sold in garden centers).
 The ferrous sulfate reacts with the tannin in wood and grays it.
-Mix 2 oz (3 tbl.)* of the ferrous sulfate in 1 gal of water.
+Mix 1.4 oz (2 tbl.)* of the ferrous sulfate in 1 gal of water.
 Then simply wet the wood you want to turn gray.
 In a few hours, your fence will be an attractive gray.
+You can also preset the fence and then apply the solution.
 People have also dissolved steel wool in vinegar to produce ferrous acetate which also will age wood in the same way ferrous sulfate does.

 * I used 2oz/gal on an oak board fence and it turned the wood dry dark.
 You may want to test the concentration before you start your project.

 Direction on Aging on Pine Boards